Compagnie Africaine d'Aviation

 Compagnie Africaine d'Aviation, branded as flyCAA, is a regional airline from the Democratic Republic of the Congo, based at N'djili Airport in Kinshasa.

 History

 Compagnie Africaine d'Aviation (CAA) was originally founded in 1991 and started operations on 26 December 1992.
 In 2013, CAA merged with FlyCongo and formed flyCAA.

 In January 2016, the airline terminated their only international route to Johannesburg after failing to receive renewed traffic rights.
-In 2020, the airline acquired an Airbus A330-200 with the stated intention of flying to Brussels, Belgium which under current European Union restrictions would require CAA to operate the service using foreign registration and crew as FlyCAA has been banned in the EU.
+In 2020, the airline acquired an Airbus A330-200 with the stated intention of flying to Brussels, Belgium, which under current European Union restrictions would require CAA to operate the service using foreign registration and crew, as FlyCAA has been banned in the EU.

-In 2024, flyCAA expanded its fleet with a leased Boeing 767-200BDSF cargo aircraft.
+On 29 August 2023, flyCAA passengers ended up having to take their trip by bus after multiple delays.
+Also in 2023, flyCAA had multiple fare increases in the city of Mbuji-Mayi.
+In Mbuji-Mayi, many passengers also began struggling to get plane tickets, and flyCAA and Congo Airways were overwhelmed as a result.